Simplifying Random Forests' Probabilistic Forecasts: Stylized Analytical Model

 the expression for the CRPS follows from adapting the representation in Equation 2 of \cite{Jordan2019}.
 In both cases, the expected value is computed with respect to the discrete distribution with support points $\rvu$ and associated true probabilities $\rvom^*$.
 As noted in Equation \ref{eq:dirichlet}, we cast the predicted probabilities $\rvom$ as scaled draws from two Dirichlet distributions.
 We further assume that the support points $\rvu$ are $n$ draws from a standard normal distribution; these are mutually independent and independent of $\rvom$.
 Using these assumptions, we obtain the following expressions for the (unconditionally) expected squared error and CRPS:

 where $F_{\rvom}$ is the distribution of the estimated probabilities that is implied by our model setup, and $F_{\rvu}$ is the joint distribution of $n$ independent standard normal variables.
-The proof can be found in Appendix \ref{appsec:exp_sc}.
+The proof can be found in Section C of the online supplement.
 The result that the expressions for $\E[\text{SE}]$ and $\E[\text{CRPS}]$ are identical up to a factor of $\sqrt{\pi}$ is a somewhat idiosyncratic implication of our model setup.

 In order to interpret the implications of these formulas, we compare a forecasting method with $\theta < 1$ (representing standard RFs) to a method with $\theta = 1$ (representing Top$k$) in the following.